Durham’s Ashington born cricketer Mark Wood has been called up for England’s tour to the West Indies next month.

-The 16-man squad was announced shortly before lunchtime on Wednesday with the 25-year-old named in the senior party for the first time in his career.
+The 16-man squad was announced shortly before lunchtime last Wednesday with 25-year old Wood named in the senior party for the first time in his career.

 Wood, a graduate from Durham’s academy, made his first class debut in 2011 but was restricted to just ten appearances last season due to injuries.

 He has taken 74 wickets in his first-class career at an average of just over 26.

 Wood said: “I am delighted, especially when I haven’t played that many games it is good that people have seen something in me.

 “The Lions tour was fantastic and couldn’t have gone any better for me.

 “I managed to put a run of games together and put in the performances, and that has obviously stood me in good stead.”

 Durham head coach Jon Lewis added: “Everyone at the club is thrilled for Mark.

 “He’s a great lad who has worked incredibly hard at his game, despite one or two setbacks with injuries, he caught the eye again out in South Africa and Kevin Shine (ECB fast bowling coach) has kept tabs on him throughout the last few years.